Cost of electricity by source: Market matching costs

 Ramp rates, how fast the power can be increased or decreased, may be quicker for more modern nuclear and the economics of nuclear power plants differ.
 Nevertheless, capital intensive technologies such as wind, solar, and nuclear are economically disadvantaged unless generating at maximum availability since the LCOE is nearly all sunk-cost capital investment.
 Grids with very large amounts of intermittent power sources, such as wind and solar, may incur extra costs associated with needing to have storage or backup generation available.
 At the same time, intermittent sources can be even more competitive if they are available to produce when demand and prices are highest, such as solar during summertime mid-day peaks seen in hot countries where air conditioning is a major consumer.

 Another limitation of the LCOE metric is the influence of energy efficiency and conservation (EEC).
 In the 2010s EEC caused the electricity demand of many countries, such as the US, to remain flat or decline.
 For solar systems installed at the point of end use, it may be more economical to invest in EEC first, then solar, or both at the same time.
 This results in a smaller required solar system than what would be needed without the EEC measures.
-However, designing a solar system on the basis of LCOE would cause the smaller system LCOE to increase, as the energy generation drops faster than the system cost.
+This means that if energy conservation reduces overall demand, a specific power plant might run less often (at a lower capacity factor).
+Because fixed capital costs would then be spread over fewer kilowatt-hours, the LCOE of that specific plant increases.

-The whole of system life cycle cost should be considered, not just the LCOE of the energy source.
+The whole of system life cycle cost should therefore be considered, not just the LCOE of the energy source.
 LCOE is not as relevant to end-users than other financial considerations such as income, cashflow, mortgage, leases, rent, and electricity bills.
 Comparing solar investments in relation to these can make it easier for end-users to make a decision, or using cost-benefit calculations "and/or an asset's capacity value or contribution to peak on a system or circuit level".